For more fun ideas, check out our Let's Do London guide. Make sure to share your adventures on social media using the #LetsDoLondon hashtag!

-Museum and art exhibitions in London this autumn
+What are the best museum and art exhibitions in London this autumn?

 Find more exhibitions in London.

-- Shuffle your way through fallen autumn leaves in London’s best parks and gardens, which are swathed in oranges and yellows at this time of year.
-Or, go on London autumn walks with guided tours.
+- Shuffle your way through fallen autumn leaves in London’s best parks and gardens: They are swathed in oranges and yellows at this time of year.

-- London’s neighbourhoods look beautiful at this time of the year with autumn colours.
-Head out and explore outside Zone 1.
+- London’s neighbourhoods look beautiful at this time of the year: Head out and explore autumn outside Zone 1.

-- It’s Black Friday on 29 November, so rush out to the city’s top shopping destinations and department stores for plenty of bargains and autumn fashion deals.
+- It’s Black Friday on 26 November, so rush out to the city’s top shopping destinations and department stores: Find plenty of bargains and autumn fashion deals.

 Find more of the best autumn spots in London.

-- Go behind the doors of buildings usually closed to the public during Open House London.
-21-22 Sep
+- Get free access to cool venues during Open House London: Go behind the doors of buildings usually closed to the public.
+4-12 Sep

-- Wear a poppy and take time to recognise those who gave their lives in two world wars and more recently, on Remembrance Day.
-10-11 Nov
+- Wear a poppy on Remembrance Day: Take time to recognise those who gave their lives in two world wars and more recently.
+11-14 Nov

 Find more free events in London.

-- Learn about the spooky history of London as you take in some of the city’s key sights with The Ghost Bus Tours.
+- Learn about the spooky history of London with The Ghost Bus Tours: Take in some of the city’s key sights as you uncover the city's haunted history.

-- Learn how to make sushi, go on a restaurant-hopping tour and enjoy special menus during the London Restaurant Festival.
+- Make the most of the city's dining scene during the London Restaurant Festival: Learn how to make international dishes, go on a restaurant-hopping tour and enjoy special menus.
 1-31 Oct

-- Celebrate National Curry Week (7 October) at a top south Asian eatery, including Michelin-starred Amaya, Benares, Trishna and Veeraswamy.
+- Celebrate National Curry Week (7-13 October) at a top south Asian eatery: Choose from venues including Michelin-starred Amaya, Trishna and Veeraswamy.

-- Autumn is the traditional harvest time, so tuck into hearty food such as Sunday roasts, fish and chips or afternoon tea (you’ll need that extra fuel for winter…).
+- Enjoy Sunday roasts, fish and chips or afternoon tea: Autumn is the traditional harvest time, so tuck into hearty food (you’ll need that extra fuel for winter…).

 Find more food and drink inspiration.

-- Use the Mid-autumn Festival (13 Sep) as the perfect excuse to have your fill of Asian delicacies in Chinatown – try Golden Gate Cake Shop for mooncakes, the traditional treat at this time of year.
+- Use the Mid-autumn Festival (1 Oct) as the perfect excuse to have your fill of Asian delicacies in Chinatown: Try Golden Gate Cake Shop for mooncakes, the traditional treat at this time of year.